 Cream the butter, sugar and icing sugar until pale and creamy.

-Add in the eggs and vanilla essence and beat until fluffy.
+Add in the eggs and vanilla extract and beat until fluffy.

-Add in the flour, baking soda and baking powder and mix until combined.
+Add in the flour, baking soda, baking powder and salt and mix until combined.

 Press into a flat disk and place in the fridge while you make the apple filling.